SigmaMind-Research/Interview/README.md

 ## Deadline

-Please complete the task and submit your Git repository link by **25th December 2023**.
+**Please complete the task and submit your Git repository link by 25th December 2023.
+After completion of task please send the link of your git repo to gaurgulshan@sigmamind.xyz or you can create a pull request to this repo [submit branch].**
 If you encounter any issues or have questions, feel free to reach out to me.
 We look forward to reviewing your submission.

 Happy coding!